cyberblast/WebServer/readme.md

 First, before deciding to contribute to this repository please read and accept LICENSE.txt & CONTRIBUTING.txt.
 Any contribution requires and assumes full consent.

+## Legal implications

+This is an experimental piece of code.
+This is NOT a production ready web server.
+Use on your own risk.